 WHO: Interior designer Michael DePerno and fashion brand manager, Andrew Fry.

 WHERE: New Preston, a charming rural village in the northwest corner of Litchfield county, Connecticut.

-Plain Goods is a lifestyle shop in New Preston, Connecticut.
+A Best Lifestyle shop, the beautiful Plain Goods is located in New Preston, Connecticut.
 Proprietors Michael DePerno and Andrew Fry chose the name, ‘Plain’ to honor their preference for a simple unadorned aesthetic, and ‘Goods’ as a nod to a “dry goods” shop representative of the range of products they carry.
 Plain Goods has a beautifully curated mix of new, antique and vintage items, with a focus on well-made items that are handsome and practical in their simplicity.
-Popular items include vintage and antique furniture and accessories, women’s and children’s clothing, and home textiles such as linen napkins and fabric by the yard.
-Menswear is being added to the assortment later this year.
-The interior was designed by Michael and Andrew.
-The battened walls are painted the perfect custom white and act as an ideal foil for the predominantly neutrally colored merchandise artfully displayed in vignettes throughout the space.
-The overall ambience is a testament to Michael’s very much in demand second career as an interior designer.
-Customers include locals and many New Yorkers that have second homes in the area, or their visitors.
+Popular items include vintage and antique furniture and accessories, men’s, women’s and children’s clothing, and home textiles such as linen napkins and fabric by the yard.
+We first featured Plain Goods in 2016 however outgrowing their original shop, in 2019 Plain Goods moved to a larger space.
+Relocating within the charming town of New Preston to the historic Pavilion Hall, Plain Goods expanded their retail space from 700 to 6,000 square feet spread over two floors.

 “We hope it returns to what it used to be or at least a version thereof.
 A time when people had to venture out and have a true experience.
 I still buy most things when we’re out and about and rarely buy online.
 It’s important to see, feel, smell, try things on etc. It’s not that we’re against online shopping but the pendulum has swung so far in the opposite direction that somewhere in the middle would be wonderful.”